11 REASONS TO VISIT QUÉBEC CITY, QC

 The one we can visit today was rebuilt in the 13th century and is a late Romanesque building with four towers.
 It took a long time to rebuild it, so a Gothic architectural style was added as well.

-You can find Pope Clement II’s (died in 1047) marble tomb here, same as Emperor Heinrich II (973-1024) and his wife Kunigunde of Luxembourg’s (975-1033) tombs, and last but not least, the Bamberger Reiter (Bamberg Horseman) statue.
-Private guided tours can be booked at 5 EUR per tour (not possible during mass times).
+You can find Pope Clement II’s (died in 1047) marble tomb here, same as Emperor Heinrich II (973-1024) and his wife Kunigunde of Luxembourg’s (975-1033) tombs.
+There’s also the Bamberger Reiter (Bamberg Horseman) statue.

-The Bamberg Cathedral from the outside, and partial interior area.
+The Bamberg Cathedral from the outside and partial interior area.
 The photo on the right is by Sergey Zolkin on Unsplash.

 Neue Residenz

 You can look at more than 40 staterooms during an independent or guided tour, as well as the State Gallery with its old German and Baroque paintings.
-Moreover, the Neue Residenz is equipped with stucco ceilings, furniture, and rugs from the the 17th and 18th century, as well as the prince-bishop’s apartments.

 The Neue Residenz.